Inclusive Practices surveys

 Accessing the Inclusive Practices surveys and tools

 To access the Inclusive Practices surveys and tools, schools need to register and be validated as a New Zealand school.
-Once you have registered, surveys can be set up and administered from the Survey admin area.
-The Survey admin area provides access to online and printed versions of the surveys.
+Once registered, schools can access the Dashboard area to set up and administer the surveys.

 About the four surveys and tools

 The Inclusive Practices surveys are designed to be used as part of a school review cycle.
 Together these surveys support schools to gather data to assess needs, as well as track change over time.